markpbaggett/utk_hyrax_review_docs/docs/source/reference_materials/03_desriptive_metadata.rst

     Hyrax does not ship with an external triple store.
 If we need one, we will need to select one and install it.

-3. Modify the default metadata application profile to remove bad elements or one's that don't meet our needs
+3. Modify the default metadata application profile to remove bad elements or ones that don't meet our needs

     As you'll see in the next chapter, Hyrax's MAP is bad.
 We need to modify the bad elements to be good base on our MAP and removed the good but unneeded metadata elements.